Skylake (microarchitecture): Features

 Like its predecessor, Broadwell, Skylake is available in five variants, identified by the suffixes S (SKL-S), X (SKL-X), H (SKL-H), U (SKL-U), and Y (SKL-Y).
 SKL-S and SKL-X contain overclockable K and X variants with unlocked multipliers.
 The H, U and Y variants are manufactured in ball grid array (BGA) packaging, while the S and X variants are manufactured in land grid array (LGA) packaging using a new socket, LGA 1151 (LGA 2066 for Skylake X).
 Skylake is used in conjunction with Intel 100 Series chipsets, also known as Sunrise Point.

 The major changes between the Haswell and Skylake architectures include the removal of the fully integrated voltage regulator (FIVR) introduced with Haswell.
 On the variants that will use a discrete Platform Controller Hub (PCH), Direct Media Interface (DMI) 2.0 is replaced by DMI 3.0, which allows speeds of up to 8 GT/s.

 Skylake's U and Y variants support one DIMM slot per channel, while H and S variants support two DIMM slots per channel.
-Skylake's launch and sales lifespan occur at the same time as the ongoing SDRAM market transition, with DDR3 SDRAM memory gradually being replaced by DDR4 memory.
+Skylake's launch and sales lifespan occur at the same time as the ongoing SDRAM market transition, with DDR3 SDRAM memory gradually being replaced by DDR4 SDRAM.
 Rather than working exclusively with DDR4, the Skylake microarchitecture remains backward compatible by interoperating with both types of memory.
 Accompanying the microarchitecture's support for both memory standards, a new SO-DIMM type capable of carrying either DDR3 or DDR4 memory chips, called UniDIMM, was also announced.

 Skylake's few P variants have a reduced on-die graphics unit (12 execution units enabled instead of 24 execution units) over their direct counterparts; see the table below.
 In contrast, with Ivy Bridge CPUs the P suffix was used for CPUs with completely disabled on-die video chipset.